-Whether you’re building a swingset in the backyard or coding a blockchain ledger for microtransactions, you’ll soon know the value of user testing.
+Whether you’re building a swingset in the backyard or coding a blockchain ledger for microtransactions, you’ll soon know the value of tuning into the signals you get from user testing.
 Sometimes just trying to find the users to talk to teaches you something that you can put into your product.
 Listening to the voice of your user is such a powerful thing--we think these ten ideas will help you start off on the right foot.

 #1: Dedicate Yourself to Learning